Meet clay‘s Senior Editors for 2020-2021!

 Residing in Mid-Michigan, seventeen-year-old Madison is entering her third year at TPS and clay as a high school senior.
 After working as clay‘s book review columnist and Spotlight editor, she looks forward to serving as Senior Editor this year due to the opportunity the role offers to interact with all of clay’s exciting content behind the scenes, while helping columnists and editors to use their unique skills to bring clay to life.
 During her downtime, she enjoys hiking, biking, listening to music, playing the piano, drawing, painting, reading Russian literature and dystopian novels, napping with her dog, and going for long drives.
 You can often find her watching Ferris Bueller’s Day Off, perfecting her Spotify playlists, drinking coffee, and eagerly describing her favorite podcasts to her friends (much to their amusement and chagrin).

 This year, she is taking Russian 3 and AP Economics at TPS.
 In the future, she hopes to find a career that matches her love to travel, write, problem solve, and be creative.
 She also includes living in the mountains with a dog or two on her list of future plans.
 Her favorite Bible passages include John 15:18-19 and Psalm 8.
-John 15:18-19 reads “If the world hates you, keep in mind that it hated me first.
+John 15:18-19 reads, “If the world hates you, keep in mind that it hated me first.
 If you belonged to the world, it would love you as its own.
 As it is, you do not belong to the world, but I have chosen you out of the world.
 That is why the world hates you.”
 These two verses encourage her on a tough day, reminding her of God’s majesty, love, and perfect plan.

-When asked for piece of advice she would offer current students, Madison replied “Leave your room, drink a glass of water, and step outside to look at the sky for a minute.
+When asked for piece of advice she would offer current students, Madison replied, “Leave your room, drink a glass of water, and step outside to look at the sky for a minute.
 I promise you’ll feel a little better equipped to finish your assignments, and if nothing else, remember that life after your research paper does exist.
 Don’t burn your old homework in a fire pit, something that I’m guilty of, believe it or not,” a solid recommendation on her part.
 She’s excited to help clay have another fantastic year!

 [She’s on the far right]

-Meet Jenna, a seventeen year old TPS veteran who lives in Orlando, Florida, nearby major theme parks like Disney and Universal Studios.
+Meet Jenna, a seventeen-year-old TPS veteran who lives in Orlando, Florida, nearby major theme parks like Disney and Universal Studios.
 She’s entering her seventh year at TPS, taking College American Lit, AP Biology, AP Calculus AB, AP Psychology, and a one semester Economics course this year.

 As Senior Editor, she looks forward to getting to know the TPS community even better.
 She believes that teachers often learn more from their students than their students learn from them and applies this analogy to Senior Editors who learn from the rest of clay’s staff.
 She looks forward to developing stronger leadership skills and learning more about her clay team.
 Along these lines, she’s always happy to receive photos of people’s pets or links to their favorite songs.
 She’d love to see and hear them!

 An avid music lover, Jenna has eight years of violin and piano experience under her belt, and she also enjoys composing music.
 Her perfect day would involve playing in an orchestra conducted by John Williams, or simply reading and enjoying music all day without the thought of a test looming over her head.
 Her book of choice?
 A Harry Potter or Lord of the Rings novel or possibly The Hiding Place.
-According to a Harry Potter character quiz, she relates to Harry Potter and Dumbledore the most, but she also admits that her tendency to “lose” objects that are actually on my body makes her a little like Neville Longbottom.
+According to a Harry Potter character quiz, she relates to Harry Potter and Dumbledore the most, but she also admits that her tendency to “lose” objects that are actually on her body makes her a little like Neville Longbottom.

 In the future, Jenna hopes to attend a Florida school close to home and pursue a career that combines medicine and theology.
 Looking to the past, she advises her ten-year-old self to get some good sleep (it will soon be in short supply) and to stop flopping on the ground like a fish every time she has to play the violin.
 It will eventually pay off when she has the opportunity to play violin with the Piano Guys on stage and enjoy the instrument so much she quits piano.
 She advises her fellow TPS students to be wise, to work hard, and to not give up because life isn’t just about the score students might receive on a paper or test.
 It’s about living a life for God.
 And as such, her favorite Bible verse is Romans 14:8, which states, “For if we live, we live to the Lord, and if we die, we die to the Lord.
 So then, whether we live or whether we die, we are the Lord’s.”
 We can’t wait to watch Jenna lead clay this year!